just above the middle of nowhere

 Lake Alpine Lodge employees enjoy their summer in the high-altitude, remote Sierra with abundant recreational opportunities.
 We are considerate of a proper work-life balance, and take a special effort for our employees to be able to take advantage of the unique landscape.

-We ask all staff to be prepared to work every weekend during peak season, June 15 to Labor Day.
+We ask all staff to be prepared to work every weekend during peak season, June 15 to mid August/Labor Day if possible.
 We split days off only when absolutely necessary, and can usually give additional days off during the week when requested.
 If possible, we schedule friends off together and provide last-minute flexibility.

 Restaurant staff usually has the option of AM or PM shifts, opening part of their workdays to recreation.
-Housekeepers can have a very flexible schedule that depends on occupancy.
 Store and boat employees usually work longer, all-day shifts, and a 4 day work week can be implemented if desired.

 With the short season, busy weekends, and the remoteness of our area, it is important that individuals are self-motivated to build their own experiences.
 As dedicated owners, we work all day every day throughout the season running what is basically a small temporary village.
 We do our best to answer questions, provide connections, and schedule adequate time off for our newcomer staff, providing the framework for staff to build upon.